 Credits, 3 sem. hrs.
 The Immigration Clinic will provide students with skill-focused instruction by providing direct legal assistance to clients.
-Clinic students will be sworn into limited practice and will represent non-citizens seeking various forms of immigration relief; Asylum, Adjustment of Status, Waivers, U visas, relief under the Violence Against Women Act, T visas and Special Immigration Court and the Board of Immigration Appeals and US Citizenship and Immigration Services, the immigration and Customs Enforcement, and the US Customs and Border Protection within the Department of Homeland Security.
+Clinic students will be sworn into limited practice and will represent non-citizens seeking various forms of immigration relief; Asylum, Adjustment of Status, Waivers, U visas, relief under the Violence Against Women Act, T visas and Special Immigrant Juvenile Status.
+Clinic students may represent clients before federal agencies including the US Department of Justice Immigration Court and the Board of Immigration Appeals and US Citizenship and Immigration Services, the immigration and Customs Enforcement, and the US Customs and Border Protection within the Department of Homeland Security.
 Each student will be required to complete 135 hours of clinical work and a weekly one hour class component.
 Enrollment is limited and is determined through an application process.
 The credit earned in this course will court as experiential learning credit.